oliviawestmacottssw/SSW.Rules.Content/rules/do-you-use-chrome-devtools-device-mode-to-design-and-test-your-mobile-views/rule.md

 ---

-Making a responsive website work well on a mobile is not easy but with the right tools you can save time and avoid bugs.
-You should use Chrome DevTools Device Mode to test different screen sizes.
+Making a responsive​ website work well on a mobile is not easy but with the right tools you can save time and avoid bugs. ​You should use Chrome DevTools Device Mode ​to test different screen sizes.​